Andrea Moor

-Andrea Moor is a Brisbane-based actor known for with roles in theatre, film and television.
+Andrea Moor is an actor based in Brisbane, Queensland, Australia.
+She is known for with roles in theatre, film and television.
 She is also a stage director and coordinator of actor training at QUT (Queensland University of Technology).

 Early career to mid-2000s

 Moor was born in Melbourne, raised in Queensland and moved to Sydney in 1979.
 At 19 she travelled to London to study at East 15 and returned to Sydney after a year.
 She enrolled at the National Institute of Dramatic Art (NIDA) and graduated in 1985.

 She appeared in productions by all the major Sydney theatre companies including, Sydney Theatre Company, Ensemble Theatre, Stables Theatre, Marion Street Theatre and Belvoir.
 She travelled to England with the Sydney Theatre Company production of David Williamson's play Emerald City.

 Moor was also appearing in films and on television including 59 episodes in the series Heartbreak High.
 She was also at times listed as Andrea Moore.